qlik-oss/core-website/docs/licensing.md

 ## Third Party Licenses

-Click [here](./third-party-licenses.md) for information about our third-party licenses.
+Click [here](./third-party-licenses.md) for information about our third-party licenses used in our closed source components.